Back to all posts

 Therapist performs a deep tissue sports massage on an athlete's back for pain relief.

-You don’t have to be a professional athlete to benefit from a therapeutic massage.
-One of the biggest myths we hear is that intense bodywork is reserved for marathon runners or that it has to be painful to be effective.
-That’s simply not the case.
-A deep tissue sports massage is a powerful tool for anyone, from office workers with chronic shoulder tension to weekend warriors nursing a sore muscle.
+You don’t have to be a professional athlete to get the benefits of therapeutic bodywork.
+Let’s bust a big myth: a deep tissue sports massage isn’t just for marathon runners, and it definitely doesn’t have to be painful to be effective.
+This powerful treatment is for anyone, from office workers with chronic shoulder tension to weekend warriors with a nagging injury.
 The goal is always therapeutic release, not an endurance test.
-This article will clear up the confusion, explain who can benefit from these techniques, and show you how to get lasting relief without the unnecessary agony.
+Here, we’ll show you how these techniques work to provide lasting relief, without the unnecessary agony.

 Key Takeaways